Things To Do

-The vast biodiversity that lies within the thirteen national marine sanctuaries creates an extraordinary opportunity to observe dolphins, sea otters, seabirds and many other creatures that inhabit our shores and waters.
+The vast biodiversity that lies within the thirteen national marine sanctuaries creates an extraordinary opportunity to observe dolphins, sea otters, birds and many other creatures that inhabit our shores and waters.
 As visitors to these special ocean environments, it is important that all guests promote responsible visitation.
 Being mindful of your actions during your visit will reduce potential harm to our marine life and resources.

 The rocky shores of sanctuary waters create a unique and biologically rich environment where many of our ocean’s underwater inhabitants can be viewed in plain sight.
 Visitors of all ages enjoy exploring tide pools and learning about the plants and animals that make up this remarkable marine habitat.
 Learn about ocean etiquette.